The Science of Liberty

 They are nothing more or less than Private Property.

-What is justice if not the right to use equal force necessary to offset an aggression against and repair damages to private property caused by another?
+What is justice but Non-Aggression of Private Property, with the implied right to use equal force to offset/neutralize the aggression of another against your property?
 And what is Liberty if not the right to do with your own property whatever you please as long as you do not violate the property of another?
 Both Justice and Liberty, therefore, are attributes of Private Property and have exactly ZERO meaning without it.
 This is why I say that Justice and Liberty are two sides of the same coin, which coin is Private Property; in other words, Justice and Liberty are one and the same as Private Property.
 You cannot violate or diminish one without violating or diminishing the other.
 They are the same thing.

 Significantly, The First Fundamental Principle of Liberty is also exactly equivalent to God’s commandments: